A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-2. Transfer a small amount (about 0.2-0.5 g) of the unknown compound to the crucible and weigh the crucible and unknown compound together.
+2. Transfer a small amount (about 0.2-0.5 g) of the unknown compound to the crucible.
+Record the mass of the crucible, cover, and unknown compound (m2).

-4. Allow the crucible and its contents to cool in a desiccator.
+4. Allow the crucible and its contents to cool completely in a desiccator.

-6. Calculate the mass of the unknown compound that burned and the mass of the residue formed.
+6. Calculate the mass of the unknown compound (m2 - m1) and the mass of the residue (m3 - m1).

-• Allowing the crucible and its contents to cool in a desiccator prevents absorption of moisture from the air.
+• Allowing the crucible and its contents to cool in a desiccator prevents absorption of moisture from the air, which would affect the final mass and lead to inaccurate results.

 Significance: